gandrewgabriel/csv-fuzzy-duplicate-remover/README.md

 `<datafile_path>` is the path to a CSV datafile.
 `<specfile_path>` is the path to a JSON specfile describing how to identify duplicate rows in the datafile.
 `<output_directory_path>` is the path to the directory in which the output CSV file should be saved.

+Dependencies are given in the Conda `environment.yaml` file.

 ## Specification Files
 The columns within which to check for matches and the methods for identifying matches within each column are defined in a specification `.json` file.